Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

-## ⬆️🗂️📡 PLCP Sub-Layer: `PLCP Header` & `Preamble`
+## ⬆️🗂️📡 PLCP Sub-Layer PPDU: `Preamble`, `PLCP Header` & `PSDU`
-_When the PLCP layer receives the PSDU from the MAC layer, the appropriate PLCP Preamble & PLCP Header are added to the PSDU to create PPDU.
-When transmitting data, the Tx STA alerts the Rx STA of transmission by sending PLCP Preamble at the beginning of transmission.
-IEEE 8021.11-2007 define 3 different preambles: 1.
-Long PLCP Preamble, 2.
-Short PLCP Preamble, 3.
-OFDM PLCP Preamble ; 802.11n amendment further defines 3 additional preambles in 3 different PPDU: 1. non-HT legacy PPDU, 2.
-HT-mixed PPDU, 3.
-HT-Greenfield PPDU_

 - [802.11 PHY :: PLCP Sub-Layer – PPDU & PLCP Header & Preamble](https://mrncciew.com/2014/10/14/cwap-802-11-phy-ppdu/) _`nayarasi`_

+**The PPDU consist of 3 parts:**

+1. PLCP Preamble
+2. PLCP Header
+3. PSDU

+**How PPDU is encapsulated & transmitted:**

+- When the PLCP layer receives the PSDU from the MAC layer, the appropriate PLCP Preamble & PLCP Header are added to the PSDU to create PPDU.
+- When transmitting data, the Tx STA alerts the Rx STA of transmission by sending PLCP Preamble at the beginning of transmission.

+**Different preambles for each PHY Standard:**

+1. Long PLCP Preamble :: (802.11b)
+2. Short PLCP Preamble :: (802.11b)
+3. OFDM PLCP Preamble :: (802.11a/g)
+4. _**3 Additional Preambles :: **(802.11n)_

+**802.11n amendment further defines 3 additional preambles in 3 different PPDU.**

+1. non-HT legacy PPDU :: (802.11n)
+2. HT-mixed PPDU :: (802.11n)
+3. HT-Greenfield PPDU  :: (802.11n)

 ````py